 A work mate recently caught it in Bali, and he says he wouldn't wish it on his worst enemy - very painful.

-Thailand in February: LOW risk, but not NO risk of DF. about 7 years ago
+Thailand in February: LOW risk, but not NO risk of DF. over 9 years ago